YPCJ/GAN-matlab/README.md

 This source code provides the model to generate vitual MNIST images by using generative adversarial network (GAN) algorithm [1].
 I tried to implement GAN without MATLAB inner functions in order to understand GAN algorithm itself; however, there can be some problems.

-* Non commercial uses
+* Only for non commercial uses
 * During GAN training you can plot the generated images.
-But, Image Toolbox may be necessary.
+However, Image Toolbox may be necessary.
 (See option 'opts.checker'.)
-* If GPU boosting is possible, it can be used.
+* Supports GPU boosting
 * Curreltly, there are only two options: standard GAN (gan), least square GAN (lsgan).
 * As for basic framework of vanila DNN, open source of [2] is partially utilized.